Oshawa Generals: New ownership, new home (2004 to present)

 In 2004, John Davies purchased the team from John Humphreys.
 This marked the beginning of a new era for the team, as the Humphreys family had owned the team since its resurrection in 1962.

 In 2005, the Generals drafted 14-year-old John Tavares first overall in the OHL Priority Selection; he was previously granted Exceptional Player Status by the OHL, which allowing him to be drafted one year earlier than the norm.
 Following his selection, the Generals worked to build another championship team centered around Tavares.
 Other building blocks added to the team included Michael Del Zotto, Dale Mitchell, Cal Clutterbuck, Brett MacLean (then one of the youngest players in the OHL), goaltender Anthony Peters and eventually Calvin de Haan.

 The new ownership also brought to an end the Generals era playing in the Civic Auditorium.
 Led by Oshawa Mayor John Gray, the Generals were able to call a new arena in downtown Oshawa their home.
 The team moved into the General Motors Centre on November 1, 2006, and played the inaugural game on November 3 against the Owen Sound Attack.

 After topping scoring boards and points lists with the Generals for three and a half seasons, John Tavares and Michael Del Zotto were traded to the London Knights on January 8, 2009, and a new crop of young talent was brought onto the Generals team.
 Christian Thomas, Scott Valentine and Michael Zador, along with several draft picks, were part of the Tavares deal.
 Other additions included Tony DeHart and Lucas Lessio, a result of one of London's draft picks that was traded to Oshawa.

 In July 2008, the Generals' executive team announced a change of ownership structure, with Rocco Tullio of Windsor, Ontario, agreeing to terms and conditions with John Davies to acquire his remaining shares of the Generals.
 In January 2010, Tullio welcomed two new partners as owners – former NHL star and Stanley Cup champion Adam Graves and former championship OHL coach and manager Peter DeBoer.

 2015: Return to the Memorial Cup

 For the first time since 1997, the Oshawa Generals made it back to the Memorial Cup in 2015.
-They ended up winning all three of their round robin games, and clinched a spot in the 2015 Memorial Cup final.
+In the 2014–15 season, the Generals won their 13th J. Ross Robertson Cup, defeating the Erie Otters.
+At the 2015 Memorial Cup, they won all three of their round robin games and clinched a spot in the tournament final.
 They defeated the Kelowna Rockets in the final after Anthony Cirelli scored the game-winning goal in overtime.

-In the 2014–15 season, the Generals won their 13th J. Ross Robertson Cup, defeating the Erie Otters.
-They went undefeated at the Memorial Cup in Quebec City to take home their fifth Memorial Cup in club history.

 Championships

-The Generals have won 13 J. Ross Robertson Cup championships, the most of the OHL's history.
+The Generals have won 13 J. Ross Robertson Cup championships, the most in OHL history.
 Oshawa also has won five Memorial Cup championships.